 Valeria was born in Brazil and grew up in a small town before moving to the United States.
 She is a certified personal trainer and winning fitness competitor with more than twenty years of experience in fitness, both as a professional and an enthusiast.
 Her background includes performance in dance and music.
 She was a rumba Flamenco dancer for Gloria Estefan’s venue in Miami.
-Valeria is a Buddhist and a vegetarian.
-She has been studying and deepening her practicing Tibetan Buddhism for the past two years at the Karmapa KTD Temple in Woodstock, NY, and at a Shambhala Center in France.
+Valeria is currently devoted to writing about fitness and spirituality, as well as hosting the Fit for Joy gatherings.

 FORMER FITNESS COMPETITOR, SINGER/SONGWRITER, and RUMBA FLAMENCO DANCER.

 Don't say that I will depart tomorrow --